kuroonai/p2i/README.md

    - Install Ghostscript for best compression results
    - Try different compression methods for different types of PDFs
    - Some PDFs may already be highly optimized and won't compress further

+5. **Office Document Conversion Issues**
+   - Ensure LibreOffice is installed and accessible from the command line
+   - Check that the document isn't corrupt or password-protected

 ### Error Messages